luigifreda/pyslam/README.md

 **pySLAM** is a python implementation of a *Visual SLAM* pipeline that supports **monocular**, **stereo** and **RGBD** cameras.
 It provides the following features in a **single python environment**:
 - A wide range of classical and modern **[local features](#supported-local-features)** with a convenient interface for their integration.
-- Various loop closing methods, including **[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** such as visual Bag of Words (BoW, iBow), Vector of Locally Aggregated Descriptors (VLAD) and modern **[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** (image-wise descriptors).
+- Multiple loop closing methods, including **[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** such as visual Bag of Words (BoW, iBow), Vector of Locally Aggregated Descriptors (VLAD) and modern **[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)** (image-wise descriptors).
-- A **[volumetric reconstruction pipeline](#volumetric-reconstruction)** that processes available depth and color images with volumetric integration and provides an output dense reconstruction.
-This can use **TSDF** with voxel hashing or incremental **Gaussian Splatting**.
+- A **[volumetric reconstruction pipeline](#volumetric-reconstruction)** that processes depth and color images using volumetric integration to produce dense reconstructions.
+It supports **TSDF** with voxel hashing and incremental **Gaussian Splatting**.
 - Integration of **[depth prediction models](#depth-prediction)** within the SLAM pipeline.
 These include DepthPro, DepthAnythingV2, RAFT-Stereo, CREStereo, etc.
-- A collection of other useful tools for VO and SLAM.
+- Additional tools for VO (Visual Odometry) and SLAM, with built-in support for both **g2o** and **GTSAM**, along with custom Python bindings for features not included in the original libraries.

-pySLAM can be used as flexible baseline framework to experiment with VO/SLAM techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)* and *[depth prediction](#depth-prediction)*.
+pySLAM serves as flexible baseline framework to experiment with VO/SLAM techniques, *[local features](#supported-local-features)*, *[descriptor aggregators](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[global descriptors](#supported-global-descriptors-and-local-descriptor-aggregation-methods)*, *[volumetric integration](#volumetric-reconstruction-pipeline)* and *[depth prediction](#depth-prediction)*.
 It allows to explore, prototype and develop VO/SLAM pipelines.
-Users should note that pySLAM is a research framework and a work in progress.
+Users should be aware that pySLAM is a research framework and a work in progress.
 It is not optimized for real-time performances.

 **Enjoy it!**